CDP-group-9/CDP_Trondheim_Kommune/README.md

 1. Create a git-untracked `local.py` settings file by copying the `local.py.example` file:
     ```
+    backend/CDP_Trondheim_Kommune/settings/local.py.example
-    backend/CDP_Trondheim_Kommune/settings/local.py.example backend/CDP_Trondheim_Kommune/settings/local.py
+    backend/CDP_Trondheim_Kommune/settings/local.py
     ```
 2. Create a git-untracked `.env` file by copying the `.env.example` file:
     ```
-    backend/.env.example backend/.env.example
+    backend/.env.example
-    backend/.env.example backend/.env
+    backend/.env
     ```
-3. Ensure you have docker desktop installed and running on your computer and "WHATEVERISREQUIREDFORMAKEFILE".
+3. Ensure you have `docker desktop` installed and running on your computer and "WHATEVERISREQUIREDFORMAKEFILE".

     (If you don't have what is required to use the makefile, use the docker commands directly by looking up the make command in [Makefile](Makefile))

-4. Open the `backend/.env` file you created and uncomment the line
+4. Open the `backend/.env` file you created and <u>uncomment</u> the line

     ```
     DATABASE_URL=postgres://CDP_Trondheim_Kommune:password@db:5432/CDP_Trondheim_Kommune